andyjonesdev/regex-tester/README.md

 # RegEx Tester

 ## Project Description
 RegEx Tester is an application allowing users to test a regular expression against up to 10 test lines at a time.
 Results for the last test run are displayed for users to see, with matching lines colored green and failed lines colored red.
 Also, a history table displays the 7 most recent regular expressions and how many matches they yielded.
-Each time a user runs a regular expression test, the regex string and match count are persisted to a SQLite3 instance.
+Each time a user runs a regular expression test, the regex string and match count are persisted to a SQLite3 database instance.

 ## Main View
 !["main page view"](https://i.imgur.com/a91bTMB.png)